cissieAB/gluex-tracking-pytorch-lstm/README.md

 This repo is to reproduce the GlueX tracking algorithm with PyTorch, which originally implemented with TensorFlow Keras [here](https://github.com/nathanwbrei/phasm/blob/main/python/2022.05.29_GlueX_tracking_v0.1.ipynb).
- It is aimed to a future integration with [phasm](https://github.com/nathanwbrei/phasm).
+ It aims to a future integration with [phasm](https://github.com/nathanwbrei/phasm).

 To the best of my knowledge, mimic everything in the original Keras notebook, including the same: